Lohri Festival Explained for Kids: Stories, Traditions, Food & Dances from Punjab

 These weddings were celebrated around a fire, and festive songs were sung.
 Hence, the tradition of bonfires on Lohri was born.

-To this day, on Lohri, songs praising Dullah Bhatti’s valor and generosity are sung around the bonfire.
 Two of the young girls’ names, Sundri and Mundri, are included in one of the most famous folk songs:

 Sundar mundriye ho!
 Tera kaun vichara ho!
 Dulla Bhatti wala ho!”